3 Days, 30 Attractions, 30 Miles

 More To Explore…

 To the west – Explore Goshen Pass Natural Area Preserve, a 936-acre preserve protecting the 3.7-mile Goshen Pass gorge on the Maury River.
-This natural treasure boasts steep slopes, jagged rocks, cliffs, river and shoreline, as well as forests and woodlands.
-Driving through Goshen Pass is arguably one of the prettiest routes in Virginia.
-Route 39 parallels the Maury River and offers several lookouts down into the gorge.
-Whether you seek picturesque vistas or heart-thumping adventures, be sure not to miss Goshen Pass.
+This natural treasure boasts steep slopes, jagged rocks, cliffs, river and shoreline, as well as forests, woodlands, and wildlife.

 Not Done Exploring?